Email signup forms in Webflow

 For info on how to setup email conversion tracking in Google analytics, check out this guide.
 It's also very easy to do in privacy friendly analytics tools like Fathom and Plausible.

-To prevent bots submitting fake email addresses into your forms, we recommend adding a hidden honeypot field.
+To prevent bots submitting fake email addresses into your forms, we HIGHLY recommend adding a hidden honeypot field.
 Since it's invisible to real visitors, Audienceful will block any signup where data was added to the honeypot field.

 To implement, simply create an HTML embed element inside your form, and paste the following code: